avilum/waycup/README.md

 ## Use Cases:
 1. Hide services behind open ports from security scanners (Shodan, Censys...)
 2. Expose a service's functionality on a port only to clients with a pre-shared secret, without modifying the application layer or managing users.
 4. Copy/Paste where you don't want to configure a proxy like nginx.
-It's easy to fingerprint, just saying.
-This solution is copy/pase with almost no dependencies.
+Also, it's easy to fingerprint nginx.
+This is a copy/paste solution with almost no dependencies.

 ### Less secure (but nice) use cases:
 1. Use as an API for remote calls on a machine (run a generic script)